A quick walkthrough on what-you-need-to-remember on previous course (CSC10012 - Fundamentals of Programming).

 }

 Don't be surprised if you get the same result.
-The correct answer for questions above is undefined behavior - if you're luck, a
+The correct answer for questions above is undefined behavior - if you're luck, a's remaining elements will be 0 (naturally NULL).

 Pointers are variables that store the address of a memory location.